housing37/defi-arb/SOLIDITY_KB.md

    - `pure`: The function does not modify the state and does not read data.
    - (Default): If none of the above are specified, the function is considered "non-payable" and can modify the state.

-3. `payable`: Allows a function to receive Ether as part of the function call.
+3. `payable`: Allows a function to receive Ether as part of the function call;

+3b.`payable(address)`: an Ethereum address that can receive and send Ether.

 4. `returns`: Specifies the return data types of a function.